CME211/notes/lecture-02/0-outline.md

 Note, the above code is a preview of Python syntax that we will review in this course.
 Now, paste this code into a file named `fib.py`.
-Execute the file with the command `$ python fib.py`.
+Execute the file with the command `$ python3 fib.py`.
 The result should like:

 ```
-$ python fib.py
+$ python3 fib.py
 0,1,1,2,3,5,8,13,21,34,55,
 ```